 Note: the school will take referrals and organise admissions assessments at any point in an academic year.
 Intake is not restricted to September only.

-7.4 Following this meeting in most cases the senior leadership team will be able to make a decision over the following few days.
-The school acknowledges that parents have often been through lengthy processes in the past and in recognition of this, the school will aim to advise parents of the outcome as quickly as possible.
-However, in a small number of cases, if the decision is uncertain then rather than make the wrong decision it may be more appropriate to delay a decision whilst more information can be obtained and school / home visits are carried out.
+Following this meeting and assessment, in most cases the senior leadership team will be able to make a final decision over the following few days.
+The school acknowledges that parents/carers have often been through lengthy processes in the past and in recognition of this, the school will aim to advise of the outcome as quickly as possible.
+However, in a small number of cases, if the decision is uncertain then, rather than make the wrong decision, it may be more appropriate to delay a decision whilst more information can be obtained and school / home visits are carried out.

-7.5 If Marchbank Free School is able to meet the child’s special educational needs, an offer of a place and a start date will be sent to the LA and parent/carer.
+If Marchbank Free School is able to meet the child’s special educational needs, a formal offer of a place and a start date will be sent to the LA and parent/carer.
 The proposed fee will be suggested to the LA.
 When the LA confirms that the offer of a place is going to be taken up, the school will send contracts to the LA.

-7.6.2.
-The student attending the first part of the admissions interview and, where applicable, having the chance to talk about themselves and their schooling.
-The student then being accompanied by an experienced member of the staff team and being able to, for example, join a class, tour the school or play in the playground, thus enabling the school to begin to assess how they respond to their environment and peers.
+In most cases pupils are encouraged to attend the first part of the admissions interview and, where applicable, having the chance to talk about themselves and their schooling.
+The pupil would then be accompanied by a member of the staff team and join a class, tour the school or play in the playground, thus enabling the school to begin to assess how they respond to their environment and peers.

-7.7.
-Whilst this is a recommended format it may be adjusted according to individuals.
-So, for example, if a parent advocates that it would be too stressful for the student to visit the school then the student could be observed in their own current setting on another occasion.
-It is essential for parents and students that this first point of contact with the school is positive and successful and therefore Marchbank Free School will be flexible and respond to differing needs where required.
+Whilst this is a recommended format, it may be adjusted according to individuals.
+So, for example, if a parent advocates that it would be too stressful for the pupil to visit the school, then the pupil could be observed in their current setting on another occasion.
+It is essential for parents and pupils, that this first point of contact with the school is positive and successful.

-7.8.
-A member of the senior leadership team meeting with the child’s mainstream school to gather information to include-
+A member of the senior leadership team would meeting with the child’s mainstream school to gather information,including;

-7.9.
-Marchbank Free School must agree to being named in a students final statement of SEN, except where they feel the following conditions may apply:
+Marchbank Free School must agree to being named in a student’s final Education, Health and Care Plan, except where they feel the following conditions may apply:

 The school cannot meet the child’s SEN